OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/firebase-plugin/intro.md

 <div class="info" markdown="1">

+To learn how to use the Firebase Cloud Messaging plugin using Clould Messaging Configurator REST APIs, refer to [Firebase Cloud Messaging Plugin](./firebase-cloud-messaging-plugin-configurator-api.md).

-To learn how to use the Firebase Cloud Messaging plugin, refer to [Firebase Cloud Messaging Plugin](../firebase-plugin/firebase-cloud-messaging-plugin.md) compatible with ODC.
+To learn how to use the Firebase Cloud Messaging plugin using server actions, refer to [Firebase Cloud Messaging Plugin](./firebase-cloud-messaging-plugin-server-action.md).

 </div>